How and why to set up an Ergonomic Workstation

 What else can I do ?…

-A LOT!
 There are many more angles to measure and adjustments to make.
 Our team at Symmetry Physical Therapy offers full in-person, or virtual ergonomic assessments.
-We will go point by point and make sure all angles, supports, monitors, foot rests, chair heights, and all other sorts of adaptations are suggested to make sure you are in the most comfortable set up possible.
+We will go point by point and make sure all angles, supports, monitors, foot rests, chair heights, and all other sorts of adaptations.

 Why do my hips, low back, and knees hurt?
 Can an ergonomic set up help?